Published On: February 27, 2025

 Select the Type of Wire

-For each circuit, one uses various types of cables and gauges according to how much power the load of a circuit carries or even local building codes; examples include:
+For each circuit, one employs different kinds of cables and gauges depending on how much power the load of a circuit carries or even local building codes; examples include:

 - 12-gauge wire: general outlets, most lighting circuits